Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Results and Discussion

-Figure~\ref{fig:discomfort-fairness}a illustrates the mean discomfort for \minDev, \minCost and control data under varied participation level.
-A discomfort envelope is defined by the upper and lower bounds when all agents select plan 4 and plan 1 respectively.
-This is because the slots used are ranked according to the likelihood of usage.
-Given the plan selections shown in Figure~\ref{fig:selections}, this also explains why \minDev and \minCost are positioned closer to the lower bound. \minCost has on average 19.6\% lower discomfort than \minDev.
-Moreover, the striking lower discomfort of EPOS compared to controlled data is a result of the plan generation design and the ranking of the slots as well.
-By taking a careful look in Figure~\ref{fig:generation}, it can be observed that Figure~\ref{fig:generation}b in window 3 has higher discomfort than the plan of Figure~\ref{fig:generation}c with zero discomfort because of the likelihood of utilization during charging.
-Moreover, the mean discomfort for \minCost is on average 0.00187, 0.00147, 0.00161 and 0.00170 for 25\%, 50\%, 75\% and 100\% participation level.
+Given that Plan 1 is frequently selected under \minCost and Plan 4 under \minDev (Figure~\ref{fig:selections}), the mean discomfort of \minCost is closer to the lower bound and \minDev closer to the upper bound of each envelope. \minCost has on average 19.0\% lower discomfort than \minDev.
+Moreover, the striking lower discomfort of I-EPOS compared to controlled data is a result of the plan generation design and the ranking of the slots as well.
+By taking a careful look at Figure~\ref{fig:generation}, it can be observed that Figure~\ref{fig:generation}b in Window 3 has higher discomfort than the plan of Figure~\ref{fig:generation}c with zero discomfort because of the likelihood of utilization during charging.
+Moreover, the mean discomfort for \minCost is on average 0.00168, 0.00204, 0.00197 and 0.00197 for 25\%, 50\%, 75\% and 100\% participation level.
 A similar trend is confirmed for \minDev.
 This means that a low number of participating agents has to make more disruptive decisions to anticipate for the missing contributions of the non-participating agents.
-The shift of the selection from plan 4 under 100\% participation level towards plan 1 and 2 further justify this finding.
+The shift of the selection from Plan 4 under 100\% participation level towards Plan 1 and 2 further justifies this finding.

+Note that the low scale of the discomfort values in Figure~\ref{fig:discomfort-fairness}a are a result of how discomfort is defined in Equation~\ref{eq:discomfort}, i.e. a multiplication of the state of charge with the likelihood of the vehicle utilization by the selected plan, given that both of these measures vary in the range $[0,1]$.
+As an illustrative example: For plans charging at slots with 0.1 likelihood of vehicle utilization, the range $[0,0.012]$ of discomfort values in Figure~\ref{fig:discomfort-fairness}a corresponds to vehicles charged up to 88\%, which is likely to cause a range anxiety to some drivers~\cite{Neubauer2014,Rauh2015,Jung2015}.
+This information can be used in multi-dimensional incentive and cryptocurrency schemes~\cite{Munsing2017} designed for both collective and individual participation criteria: a citizen may have an intrinsic interest in Smart Grid reliability while a higher battery charging level can be achieved via the optimization.